MasterScott/aarc/README.md

   **Service**

-  Services are classes that are located in the Service directory.
+  Services are reusable functions, classes and variables that are located in the Service directory.

 #### Create Libraries